-Post Separation Power and Control Wheel
+Post-separation Power and Control Wheel

 For many women leaving a relationship does not mean the end to the violence and abuse.
 The violence may escalate and can take on different forms.
-The Post Separation Power and Control Wheel can help to identify and recognise common post separation tactics.
+The Post-separation Power and Control Wheel can help to identify and recognise common post separation tactics.

-DISRUPTING HER RELATIONSHIPS WITH CHILDREN
+Physically hurting her; Abusing children

+ting her nships hildren

+g them to ally with him; ng her to them; Using as spies; Isolating children r. her from children.

+arding children

-Coercing them to ally with him - Degrading her to them - Using children as spies - Isolating children from her : her from children controlling behaviour against mother and child(ren) Ignoring school schedules, homework - Ridiculing their needs, wants, fears, identities - Forcing family members, new girlfriends or wives, other women to do his parenting work - Treating them as younger or older than they are - Enforcing strict gender roles.
+school schedules, ork; Ridiculing their needs, ears, identities; Forcing nembers, new girlfriends s, other women to do his g work; Treating them ger or older than Enforcing strict roles.

-DISREGARDING CHILDREN

-ENDANGERING CHILDREN
+Endangering children

-Neglecting them when they're with him - Putting them in age-inappropriate emotional physical situations - Using violence in front of children.
+Nealecting them when they're with him; putting children in age-inappropriate emotional, physical situations; Using violence in front of children.